andyrobinson/ard-nav/README.md

 * Globe - lat/long calculations
 * Gps - wrapper for the Adafruit GPS Library which enables/disables the GPS, and gets a reading within a specified time (if possible)
 * Helm - Steer a direct course and adjust the sail
+* Navigator - Navigate to a destination lat/long by repeatedly steering
 * Position - lat/long struct with error values
 * Rudder - wrapper around servo to limit deflection
 * Sail - sailing logic; set sail angle according to relative wind, only gybe when necessary
 * SerialLogger - log to the serial port (for Arduino Serial monitor)
 * Stubs - home grown stubs for use in unit testing
-* Tacker - steer directly or do a tack (in progress)
+* Tacker - steer directly or do a tack, using Helm
 * TestEg - example of using Gtest (google C++ test library)
 * Timer - wrapper around delay function, for testing and possible multi-tasking
 * Utility - templates for common functions, unix time
 * WindSensor - wrapper around the AS5048B 14 bit rotary position sensor, to return a relative wind angle between -180 and +180

 ## In Progress
-** tacking

 ## Planned development

-1. Investigate why the GPS time reported using serial logger does not vary from initial time
+# Investigate why the GPS time reported using serial logger does not vary from initial time
-2. Confirm that the GPS uses negative values for lat/long, so that the E/W, N/S values can be safely ignored - we should have +ve latitude and -ve longitude
+# Confirm that the GPS uses negative values for lat/long, so that the E/W, N/S values can be safely ignored - we should have +ve latitude and -ve longitude
-3. Create a Waypoint follower that follows a set of waypoints, optionally repeating them
+# Create a Waypoint follower that follows a set of waypoints, optionally repeating them
-4. Create a Navigator that will navigate to a single position by asking the Tacker to steer a course
-5. Logging - requires the introduction of an SSD device
+# Logging - requires the introduction of an SSD device
 6. Need some kind of integration testing
 7. Need applications based on Helm then Tacker so that we can field test these parts without having to worry about the GPS
 8. What kind of error values does the GPS give you?
 Ideally want it in metres.
 Unfortunately the device can only give you a value for how the satellite positions may affect the accuracy, not the absolute accuracy.
 According to Adafruit the accuracy is no more than 1.8m radius, so we should probably take the PDOP value and multiply it by 2 to give an estimate of the error radius.
-However we really need to check that this value is being correctly populated, as it depends on which sentences we are listening to.
+However we really need to check that this value is being correctly populated, as it depends on which sentences we are listening to, so need to look at actual values
+9